jhrush/UPNixConnect/README.md

 Note: These scripts were created with Linux Mint 20 in mind.
 It should work on most Debian/Ubuntu based distros.

-Install freerdp prior to running these scripts and have a directory ~/Downloads.
+Install freerdp prior to running these scripts and validate that directory ~/Downloads exists prior to use.

 The shell scripts may have to be adapted for other Linux distros or configurations.